Hazard Unguarded edges

 The work at height environment and the equipment and techniques used to overcome the inherent hazards will vary from incident to incident.

 Most core work at height carried out by fire and rescue services will be on ladders and aerial appliances.
-Fall protection methods using harnesses are often used, such as rope access and rescue techniques, while wire equipment is used by specialist teams where necessary.
+Harness-based methods of fall protection, such as rope access and rescue techniques, are often used, while wire equipment is deployed by specialist fire and rescue teams where necessary.

 - Control measureUse appropriate work equipment